Excessive Heat, Poor Air Quality And Shelter Information

 |

-The National Weather Service has issued a warning about high temperatures for our region.
-Hamilton County is under an excessive heat watch from Monday, June 17th at noon through Friday, June 21st at 8 PM.
-The threat is a prolonged period of dangerously hot conditions with heat index values near or exceeding 100F.
-Overnight lows will only drop into the 70s.
-Heat exhaustion or heat stroke are likely with prolonged exposure.
-Some uncertainty revolves around whether storms on Monday and Tuesday may inhibit temperatures from climbing quite as high.
+The National Weather Service will issue warnings about excessive heat when there is a prolonged period of dangerously hot conditions with heat index values near or exceeding 100 degrees, with overnight lows failing to drop below the 70s.
+Heat exhaustion or heat stroke are likely with prolonged exposure to these conditions.

+It is important to track when these alerts are made, for the wellbeing of vulnerable populations.
 Checking on vulnerable populations during excessive heat is crucial to ensure their safety and well-being, as they are at a higher risk for heat-related illnesses.
 Sharing knowledge about the locations of cooling centers can help vulnerable populations find relief from the extreme heat and prevent heat exhaustion or heat stroke.
 By checking on vulnerable populations and informing them about cooling centers, we can prevent heat-related emergencies and potentially save lives.

 Heat related illnesses are a very real and dangerous threat especially for those living in homes without air-conditioning.
 Outdoor workers, athletes, the elderly, people with a chronic medical condition, children, and the homeless or poor, are most at-risk to heat sickness.